The main areas examined in this section are:General Trends in the findings Examples

-For instance, the State of Argentina informed the IACHR that a local survey estimated that trans women:Response to the IACHR Questionnaire on Violence against LGBTI Persons in the Americas submitted by the State of Argentina, Note 96357/2013, dated 29 November 2013, received by IACHR Executive Secretariat on 13December 2013, p.
+For instance, the State of Argentina informed the IACHR that a local survey estimated that thans women had been unable to finish:Response to the IACHR Questionnaire on Violence against LGBTI Persons in the Americas submitted by the State of Argentina, Note 96357/2013, dated 29 November 2013, received by IACHR Executive Secretariat on 13December 2013, p.
 16.

 If bullying is tolerated, a strong social message is sent to LGBT persons that the open expression of their orientations or identities is not accepted.